turkish-nlp-suite/hizli-faq-bot/README.md

 For more Turkish NLP, you can visit my [website]() and [Medium blog](https://medium.com/@duygu.altinok12) or even better watch videos on my [Youtube channel](https://www.youtube.com/channel/UCXGITYr91nNBQELciqVv6iw).

-This work is supported by Google Developer Experts Program and part of my winter campaign "Turkish NLP with Duygu".
+This work is supported by Google Developer Experts Program and part of my FW 2022 campaign "Turkish NLP with Duygu".